 Curious about which kind of pet bird is the most economical to raise?

-Here’s a species-by-species breakdown to give you an idea of what sorts of costs to factor in.
+Here’s a species-by-species breakdown to give you an idea of the costs to factor in.

-Also known as budgies, parakeets cost around $10 to $40 per year to raise.
+Also known as budgies, parakeets cost around $10 to $40 per year.

 You won’t spend a ton of money on food – since these birds are so diminutive, you will need to give them affordable foods like leafy greens, fresh fruits, and pellets.